-What does pre-adverse action notice mean?
+What is a pre-adverse action notice?

 Timing of Action is Important